ediaz029/CyberSecurity_Assignments/README.md

 ### Dionaea Honeypot Deployment (Required)

 **Summary:**  Dionaea serves as a decoy designed to attract potential attackers, gather information about their tactics, and enhance overall cybersecurity by learning from their activities.
+I was able to attract 425 attacks.

 <img src="dionaea-honeypot.gif">